nabeelnajeeb/sigma-detection-portfolio/docs/rule-research/06-samtheadmin-computername/WRITEUP.md

 ## Comparison to the official SigmaHQ rule

 Not applicable in the usual sense.
-This entry documents an engine-level evaluation discrepancy rather than a rule design comparison.
 The official rule's logic is sound as written and as confirmed by two independent implementations.

 ## Known limitations